 Iowa has a whopping 23 commercial and tribal casinos, and most of them have sportsbooks.
-Iowa online casinos, however, are still not legal, as the only online gambling allowed is sports betting and sweepstakes casinos that do not use real money.
+Iowa online casinos, however, are still not legal, as the only online gambling allowed is sports betting and sweepstakes casinos like RealPrize that do not use real money.

 The Iowa Racing and Gaming Commission (IRGC) ruled that in April 2022, Horseshoe Council Bluffs Casino violated a self-exclusion regulation.
 An individual who spent some time gambling at the casino later approached a security officer with a request to enroll in the self-exclusion program.

 The officer told the customer there was no staff present at the time for enrollment.
 They suggested the customer visit a different casino to sign up.

 Iowa gambling regulations require casinos to have staff available to assist anyone wishing to enroll in the self-exclusion program.

 The IRGC manages a program for players to voluntarily exclude themselves from betting.
 Once signed up, a player can’t gamble at licensed casinos, racetracks, sportsbooks or fantasy sports operators.
 It also excludes the person from entering the gaming area of casinos or racetracks.